 The Meta Portal Plus (formally Facebook Portal) is a Facebook product that resembles the Amazon Show.
 It also functions as a smart speaker with a screen.
 As a result, users can utilize it to make video calls to others using Facebook Messenger or WhatsApp.
 In addition, the Smart Camera adjusts to movement, allowing you to communicate with friends and family while moving around the room.

-Facebook Portal also includes an Alexa functionality, which means you can access not only the Facebook Messenger service but also the majority of Alexa’s skills.
+Meta Portal also includes an Alexa functionality, which means you can access the Facebook Messenger service and the majority of Alexa’s skills.
 In addition, Facebook Portal does not have a monthly cost.

 GrandPad, the first tablet designed for people over 75, “addresses usability, security, and connectivity issues” that hinder remote monitoring and telehealth in professional and personal caregiving settings.
 GrandPad enables video calls, sharing care-related emails and messages, and multi-party video care conferences between family members.
 In addition, medical providers and family members can engage remotely with older adults using the company’s secure cloud platform with built-in LTE.